 The first thing I did for which I got paid was teaching - tutoring my friend in geometry class in the 10th grade.
 I don't consider it a real job (though her dad did make me fill out some tax form so he could write it off), and I only got paid $7/hr, but it was something I likely would have done for free.
+I've always thought the best thing about knowing something was the ability to help others know it as well.
 Here, you'll find all of my professional experiences in teaching.

-I like to say that science is useless without communication.
+I like to say that science is useless if it's not shared with the rest of the world.
 Most of us know that we need to write papers and give talks to our colleagues, but I adamantly believe that we must go further and share our work with the rest of the world.
-From blogging and podcasting, to public lectures and workshops, to political advocacy, here's where you'll find information about my efforts to spread the gospel of science.
+From blogging and podcasting, to public lectures and workshops, to political advocacy, here's where you'll find information about my efforts to spread the scientific gospel.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.